Radko Dimitriev: Biography

 He was born in the village of Gradets (Sliven Province) and was raised by his grandmother in Kotel.
 He later studied in the Aprilov Gymnasium in Gabrovo and participated in the organization of the April Uprising (1876).

-During the Russo-Turkish War (1877–1878) he was a translator in the 2nd Guards Division of the Russian Army.
-In 1879 he graduated the Military School in Sofia; in 1881 Dimitriev was promoted to a Lieutenant and in 1884 he became Captain after graduating the Saint Petersburg Academy.
+During the Russo-Turkish War of 1877–1878, he was a translator in the 2nd Guards Division of the Russian Army.
+In 1879, he graduated the Military School in Sofia; in 1881, Dimitriev was promoted to a Lieutenant and in 1884 he became Captain after graduating the Saint Petersburg Academy.
 When only a captain he was one of the pro-Russian officers involved in the plot to kidnap Prince Alexander of Battenberg and force his abdication in 1886, for which he was exiled by Prime Minister Stefan Stambolov.
 He then served for ten years in the Russian army, and only returned to Bulgaria after the fall of Stambolov.

-During the Serbo-Bulgarian War (1885) Dimitriev was one of the commanders of the Western Corps and participated in the successful Battle of Pirot.
+During the Serbo-Bulgarian War (1885), Dimitriev was one of the commanders of the Western Corps and participated in the successful Battle of Pirot.
 After the war he took part in an unsuccessful coup d'état; emigrated to Romania and became a member of the club of the Emigrant Officers.
 Later he emigrated to Russia and served in the Russian Army.

-He returned to Bulgaria in 1898 and became a second in command in the 5th Danube Infantry Division.
-On 18 May 1900 he was promoted to Colonel and was the Head of the General Staff of the Bulgarian Army from 1904 to 1907.
-On 2 August 1912 Radko Dimitriev was promoted to Lieutenant General.
+He returned to Bulgaria in 1898, and became a second in command in the 5th Danube Infantry Division.
+On 18 May 1900, he was promoted to Colonel and was the Head of the General Staff of the Bulgarian Army from 1904 to 1907.
+On 2 August 1912, Radko Dimitriev was promoted to Lieutenant General.

-During the First Balkan War (1912–1913) he was in command of the 3rd Army which decisively defeated the Turks at Lozengrad and Lule Burgas in Thrace.
+During the First Balkan War (1912–1913), he was in command of the 3rd Army which decisively defeated the Ottoman Empire at Lozengrad and Lule Burgas in Thrace.

-During the Second Balkan War in 1913 he replaced general Mihail Savov as deputy commander-in-chief.
+During the Second Balkan War in 1913, he replaced general Mihail Savov as deputy commander-in-chief.
 Later that year after the end of the war he was sent as a Minister Plenipotentiary to Saint Petersburg, Russia.